 "Perhaps this isolation from the general skate community found him at a young age with nothing to read but someone's brother's tattered, hand-me-down, yellowing Slap Magazines like decomposing mags found in the bushes.
 It would seem he then scoured the Canadian skate scene to apply this learned fiter and recognize a network of kindred souls.
 We find him now, fully grown, projecting this spirit and giving a voice to often-overlooked communities.
 We can only hope that his Maritime spirit is strong and that he will not be easily deterred from this righteous mission of expression." - Dylan Doubt

-Jeff Thorburn is photographer and writer based in Vancouver.
-He is the editor of King Skateboard Magazine, as well as the former editor of both Concrete Skateboarding Magazine and SBC Skateboard Magazine.
+Jeff Thorburn is a freelance photographer and writer based in Calgary.
+He is the former editor of King Skateboard Magazine, Concrete Skateboarding Magazine and SBC Skateboard Magazine.